 Some files on this page are posted in Adobe Reader and Microsoft Word.
 Adobe Reader files require the free Adobe Reader software.
-Microsoft Word files require either Microsoft Word or the free Word Viewer software.

 - Little Swan Island, portions of Swan Island and some historic buildings and maintenance areas are restricted areas.
 Access is not allowed.

 - Supervision: All groups composed of minors under 18 years of age, must be accompanied by adult supervisors.
 A ratio of 1 supervisor for every 8 minors is required.

 - Fires: Fires shall be built and used only in places provided or designated for such purposes and shall not be left unattended.
 Camp stoves are permissible if used in areas designated for fire building.

 - Refuse: All visitors and campers must "carry out" all refuse and trash.

 - Pets: No dogs or other pets will be allowed on the island.
 (Exception: seeing-eye dogs)

 - Firearms, Fireworks: The use or possession of firearms, fireworks, air arms, or similar weapons within the boundaries of the area, above the high water mark, is prohibited; and the hunting, trapping, removal, molesting, injury or damage to any animal or bird, or anything natural within the boundaries of the area, above the high water mark, is prohibited.
 Notwithstanding the above restriction, Department personnel who are carrying out wildlife management activities that are a part of the Wildlife Management Area Plan and/or individuals who are participating in these activities and are supervised by Department staff may possess and use firearms and may hunt, trap or remove any animal or bird.